 - squares, plazas and some land between buildings.

 Given the cost of land, we will not be able to rely exclusively on acquiring new public places to meet the needs of a growing, and increasingly urbanised population.

 It is therefore crucial that we:

-- consider all publicly owned land as potential public space and able to contribute to greening the city
+- consider all publicly owned land as potential public space that is able to contribute to greening the city

 - use existing public places and spaces as effectively and efficiently as possible, including green spaces for sport and recreation

-- ensure our public places and spaces are accessible for people of all age groups and physical abilities.
+- ensure our public places and spaces are accessible for all people, applying universal design principles.

 How this can be done

-First, we need to shift our perception of what a public space ought to be.
+First, we need to shift our perception of what a public place or space ought to be.